A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 Now, let's talk about accountability at a high-level to start to build a conceptual model for how we can address the problems that we face when remote.

 Accountability is defined as a willingness to accept responsibility or to account for one's actions.
 In other words, if you say you will do something, will you do it?
 How much can I trust that you will do what you say?
+That's individual accountability.

 This isn't rocket science.
 The first component is to share what you aim to accomplish in a given time period.
 It's a forward-looking statement about a future outcome.
+With this expectation, your project team has commitments and can base their work on what you accomplish.

 I will do [activity] by [due date]